larpchronicles/rules/rules-topics/17_artificing.md

    >These enchanted Bells are a Performer's best friend, especially when being magically heckled.
 These Bells will, two times per day, allow the user to spend a rank in Performance to Resist a Silence effect.
 The user does not regain the spent Performance ranks until after they complete a Rest.<br/>
    >20 Rune Carving Materials, 10 Alchemy Materials, 3 Spirit Gems
 ####  Mending Mallet
    >A special Smithing Hammer built for a Smith on the go, with armor to repair and heads to smash.
-Three times per day, a user may spend their uses of Rapid Refit to refit the armor of another Individual, instead of themselves, by touching them by doing the usual 5 count and declaring "Rapid Refit".
+Three times per day, a user may spend Stamina on Rapid Refit to refit the armor of another Individual, instead of themselves, by touching them by doing the usual 5 count and declaring "Rapid Refit".
 Only usable by an individual with Ranks in Smithing.<br/>
    >20 Smithing Materials, 10 Rune Carving Materials, 3 Spirit Gems.
 #### Sure Striking Enchantment
    >This Enchantment may be placed upon a Weapon, and will increase the base damage of the Weapon by 1.
 This does not stack with any similar damage increasing effects.
 This may only be applied to a weapon once and takes two Enchantment slots.<br/>